Accounting - AAT Level 2 Foundation Certificate

 Course Content

-The purpose of this unit is to give you a basic introduction to costing, building a sound foundation in the knowledge and skills they need for more complex costing and management accounting units such as Level 3 Management Accounting: Costing, and later, Level 4 Management Accounting: Budgeting.
+Principles of Costing: Provides a basic introduction to costing, building a foundation for more complex costing and management accounting units

-This unit provides knowledge and understanding of key business concepts and their practical application in the external and internal environment in which students will work.
-Students will gain an understanding of the legal system and principles of contract law and an appreciation of the legal implications of setting up a business and the consequences this may have.
+The Business Environment: Provides knowledge of key business concepts and their application in the external and internal environment, including the legal system and principles of contract law

 Entry Requirements